Powerdynamo brings new ignition & light

 Screw the coil down with the 3 hex screws M4 and tighten.

-Place the rotor onto the shaft.
-Check that it runs freely above the plates (if the shaft has been extensively repaired, the rotor might be too low)
+Check (Important !) that it runs freely above the plates (if the shaft has been extensively repaired, the rotor might be too low).

 Screw the rotor down with the tubular nut M16.

-Remains to fix the external parts
+Remains to fix the external parts:

 The new twin coil, the voltage converter, the regulator/rectifier and the relais have to be fixed to the bike at a convenient spot (easier said than done if you like to hide those parts for as much as possible).